-Export Controls involve the requirement to obtain a license (authorization) from the U.S. federal government prior to exporting certain items outside of the United States to certain countries and for certain end-uses.
+Export Controls and sanctions involve the requirement by the U.S. government to obtain a license (authorization) prior to exporting certain items outside of the United States.

-- Prior to exporting anything out of the country, please consider the following questions:
+- Prior to exporting any items out of the country, please consider the following questions:

 - Is the international destination a comprehensively sanctioned country – i.e. Belarus, Cuba, Iran, North Korea, Syria, Russia, Ukraine?

 - Is an Electronic Export Information (EEI) filing required?

 - Is the item(s) I am taking abroad worth $2,500 or more?